dbremner/reddit-client/README.md

 # reddit-client

-** Still in development, not completed **

 This is a simple reddit client written in Swift 3 that shows Top feed.

+It doesn't use any third party code.

-It uses new Core Data features presented with iOS 10.
+It implements last Core Data features presented with iOS 10.

+It has a class UIRemoteImageView for downloading and caching remote images.